chris-lu/eysile-housing-animator/README.md

   inoutquart, outinquart, inquint, outquint, inoutquint, outinquint, insine, outsine, inoutsine, outinsine, inexpo, outexpo, inoutexpo, outinexpo, incirc, outcirc, inoutcirc, outincirc, inelastic, outelastic, inoutelastic, outinelastic, inback, outback, inoutback, outinback, outbounce, inbounce, inoutbounce, outinbounce
 ie:
-/eha set doors ease inoutcubic
+/eha a set doors ease inoutcubic

 # Reset an animation to its beginning
-/eha reset [name]
+/eha a reset [name]
 ie:
-/eha reset doors
+/eha a reset doors

 # Play an animation from its beginning
-/eha play [name]
+/eha a play [name]
 ie:
-/eha play doors
+/eha a play doors

 # Stop a playing animation
-/eha stop [name]
+/eha a stop [name]
 ie:
-/eha stop doors
+/eha a stop doors

 # Toggle an animation from the beginning to the end / from the end to the beginning
-/eha toggle [name]
+/eha a toggle [name]
 ie:
-/eha toggle doors
+/eha a toggle doors

 # List animations
-/eha list [name / all]
+/eha a list [name / all]

 ie:
-/eha list all
+/eha a list all

+# Activate objects
+/eha a activate light off
+/eha a activate light on

+# Create a trigger
+/eha t create [name]
+ie:
+/eha t create switch

+# Create a trigger
+/eha t create [name]
+ie:
+/eha t create switch

+# Set an parameter from a trigger
+/eha t set [name] [variable] [value]

+* [variable] could be:
+  commands [command] [1-9]      Define a EHA command to trigger when the object reach the state "nr"
+ie:
+/eha t set switch commands activate+gate+off 1
+/eha t set switch commands activate+gate+on 2

+# Empty the item stack
+/eha empty

 # Save the scene to the user settings
 /eha save

 # Reload the scene saved scenes
 /eha reload

 # Reload the scene
 /eha clear